jamoolam/little-face-coffee/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple application to be used and tested within a local Coffee Shop, built using the MVC Architecture, with the intention of speeding up workflow among wait-staff as well as implementing a more modern spin on the traditional Cafe experience.

 ---